 - The information you entered on the sweepstakes entry form is true and accurate.

-- You're eligible to win the prize and aren't associated with the sweepstakes' sponsor, judging agency, or administrator.
+- You're eligible to win the prize and aren't associated with the sponsor of the giveaway, the judging agency, or the administrator.

 - You agree to any terms and restrictions of claiming the prize.